-The Nursing Program is accredited by the National League for Nursing Accrediting Commission, which serves as a repository for information about curriculum, tuition and fees for the nation's nursing profession.
+The Associate Degree Nursing Program is fully approved by the Missouri State Board of Nursing.
+The Associate Degree Nursing Program is accredited by the National League for Nursing Accrediting Commission, which serves as a repository for information about curriculum, tuition and fees for the nation's nursing profession.
 They may be contacted at the National League for Nursing Accrediting Commission, 3343 Peachtree Road NE, Suite 500, Atlanta, GA 30326.
-Phone: 404.975.5000 FAX: 404.975.5020 website www.nlnac.org.
+Phone: (404) 975-5000 FAX: (404) 975-5020 website www. nlnac.org.